 BECC science targets issues at the core of society’s dependency on natural resources for its material well-being and economic and cultural development, today and in a future, warmer world.
 Researchers act as experts, thus contributing to policy processes at international, national and local levels.

-Researchers in BECC also impacts society by informing policy-makers, farmers, forest managers and the public on issues related to biodiversity, ecosystem services and climate, particularly in relation to agriculture, forestry and Arctic ecosystems.
+Researchers in BECC also impact society by informing policy-makers, farmers, forest managers and the public on issues related to biodiversity, ecosystem services and climate, particularly in relation to agriculture, forestry and Arctic ecosystems.

 - BECC researchers have acted as experts at the EU level and been involved extensively in national policy making, e.g. in the high level climate reference group as well as the environmental research committee linked to the Ministry of the Environment, in the Mistra Council for Evidence-based Environmental Management, and by providing commissioned reports and advice to various agencies and authorities.